gaborcselle/jsonl-gazelle/README.md

 1. Open any `.jsonl` file in VS Code
 2. The file will automatically open in the JSONL Gazelle viewer
-3. Use the search bar to filter rows (with regex support)
+3. Use the search bar to filter rows
 4. Click ▼ buttons in column headers or double-click expandable cells to expand objects/arrays into separate columns
 5. Right-click column headers to manage columns
-6. Set your OpenAI API key in settings for AI features
-7. Ask questions about specific rows using the AI input field
-8. Export filtered results to CSV

 ## Column Expansion